 Busch is home to what might well be the longest Sky Ride in a theme park.
 We took it over to the far side of the park, which also provided some good photography angles.

 Unfortunately for me, the Scorpion coaster was closed.
 George did not need the credit, having ridden it on a previous visit more than a decade ago.
 The reason for the closure appeared to be a performance stage which has been constructed in front of the entrance; older Schwarzkopf coasters can be quite noisy and would certainly drown out aspiring artists.
 In some parks this might not be a bad thing, though to give credit where it is due the Busch parks have a substantially higher standard of performer than that seen elsewhere.

-The Python (#426) is an aging Arrow-built Corkscrew coaster and unremarkable.
+The Python (#427) is an ageing Arrow-built Corkscrew coaster and unremarkable.
 These models track more smoothly than their Vekoma cousins, but such a comparison is like comparing a Ford Fiesta to a Lada.
 Neither is very comfortable.

 After a lunch break, we spent quite some time taking photographs of the Tidal Wave ride.
 Neither of us wanted to actually try it, as riders end up absolutely drenched, but we were having a lot of fun taking close up snaps of riders' expressions just as they hit the splashdown.
 While most were what you expect, there were some that didn't fit the usual pattern, including a teenager making an extremely impolite gesture at the water, and a young couple using the moment for a kiss.
 Maybe I'm from the wrong generation, but I cannot see the romance in having a few hundred thousand litres of water unceremoniously dumped on top of you.